TatjanaLukic/tatjana-js-zadatak/README.md

 ### `npm test storybook`

-On offial site are more details how else storybook can be started.
+On the official site are more details how else storybook can be started.
 Please check: https://storybook.js.org/

 ## Visual regression testing with Storybook